 Blue Letter Bible

-If you are looking for a convenient way to study God's Word, then check out the online resource Blue Letter Bible!
+Are you looking for a convenient way to study God's Word?
+If so, then check out Blue Letter Bible!
 It contains powerful tools that provide an in-depth way to access high-quality resources at your fingertips!
-Please visit their website to learn more about this powerful digital tool or download their app to your phone or mobile device.
+Visit their website to learn how to download their app to your phone or mobile device.

 Psalm 103:12, NKJV

 "As far as the east is from the west, So far has He removed our transgressions from us."